porsche-design-system/porsche-design-system/packages/components/src/components/icon/icon/icon.guideline.md

 **SVG Export Guideline**

-- Transform vector forms in a full, coherent vector shape. (convert strokes to shapes and merch objects)
+- Transform vector forms in a full, coherent vector shape. (convert strokes to shapes and merge objects)
 - Delete everything that is not necessary (layers, strokes, variants, etc.).
 - Export your icon as svg.
 - Name svg according to the icons (e.g. "delete.svg" or "edit.svg").
 Name social icons "logo-companyname.svg".